 The need for accessibility has always existed, but the requirements have been significantly increased with the Act on Accessibility to Digital Public Service (DOS Act).
 At KTH, we take digital accessibility seriously and work continuously with information sharing and education to increase awareness and knowledge of the issues.
 We also have an Accessibility Report (Swe) which is updated on an annual basis.

 - Accessibility is necessary for some people in order for them to study or work at KTH, for example.
 About 20 percent of the Swedish population has some kind of disability, such as impaired vision or mobility.

-Accessibility often contributes to increased usability, and a better experience for everyone.
+- Accessibility often contributes to increased usability, and a better experience for everyone.

-Accessibility means that our digital investments have a greater effect and that we reach more people.
+- Accessibility means that our digital investments have a greater effect and that we reach more people.